-The Virginia Department of Health provides a treatment assistance program for eligible Hepatitis C and HIV co-infected AIDS Drug Assistance Program (ADAP) clients.
+Hepatitis C and HIV co-infected clients may be eligible for the Virginia Department of Health's treatment assistance program through the AIDS Drug Assistance Program (ADAP).
 The program provides Harvoni, Sovaldi, Viekira Pak and if needed, ribavirin, and payments for associated medical care and labs for uninsured clients or those whose insurance does not cover those medications.

 Help4hep is a non-profit, peer-to-peer helpline where counselors work with patients to meet the challenges of hepatitis C head-on.
 Callers talk one-to-one with a real person, typically someone who's had hepatitis C touch their own life.
 And they talk about the specifics of their particular situation.
 The phone call, support and information are all provided free of charge.

 Help4hep provides information and resources about finding financial help to pay for low cost testing, or finding a free or low cost clinic, or financial help with payments for treatment.
 Help4hep knows how to find doctors and support groups as well as other resources where you live.

 Patient Advocate Foundation Hepatitis C CareLine 1-800-532-5274 http://hepatitisc.pafcareline.org

 Patient Advocate Foundation (PAF) – is a non-profit organization providing professional case management services to patients facing healthcare access issues.
 They provide individualized, sustained assistance to patients diagnosed with Hepatitis C. The CareLine will provide help to patients across the country to resolve healthcare access and insurance issues, at no charge to the patient.